CodeURJC-DAW-2019-20/webapp2/README.md

-![Sign Up](tenniShip/src/main/resources/static/img/screenshots/signup.png "Sign Up") Users can sign up in TenniShip as teams.
-Such as in Davis Cup, every team must have five players.
+![Sign Up](tenniShip/src/main/resources/static/img/screenshots/signup.png "Sign Up") Users can sign up in TenniShip as team leaders.
+Such as in Davis Cup official tournament, every team must have five players.